liquid-rocketry-illinois/flight-computer-lite-hw/README.md

 # Flight Computer Lite "Digital Tripper"
 KiCad PCB repository for "Digital Tripper": a flight computer with no physical outputs designed for uncontrolled solid-fuel excursion flights (the first of which is planned for 2024-11), and a precursor for future flight computers that will incorporate actuation or active control or interact with other boards.
-The data it gathers will be used for verification of flight control and position estimation algorithms, flight vehicle designs, building a base for future Arduino flight control software, and verifying our electronic component choices.
-Digital Tripper is a square 65mm on edge to fit transversely in a 4-inch-diameter model rocket.
+The data it gathers will be used for verification of flight control and position estimation algorithms, flight vehicle design iteration, building up a strong avionics software backbone, and field-testing our electronic components and designs.
+Digital Tripper is a square 65mm on edge and fits transversely in a 4-inch-diameter model rocket.

 Ingredients:
 * The "brain", a Raspberry Pi Silicon RP2040 (will be replaced with an RP2350 as soon as they are available)
 * Various digital sensors
     * TDK InvenSense ICM-42688-P high-accuracy 6DoF IMU
     * Bosch BMI088 6DoF IMU for backup and a higher acceleration limit (24 g)